Best homeowners insurance in New Hampshire of 2022

-The home ownership rate in New Hampshire averages 75%, which increases the need to find the best homeowners insurance in the state.
-Fortunately for residents, New Hampshire home insurance rates are some of the lowest among its Northeastern neighbors — with an average annual premium rate of $724 for $250K in dwelling coverage, according to Bankrate’s 2021 study of quoted annual premiums.
-In 2019, New Hampshire homeowner’s insurance incurred over $167 million in losses, adding to the urgency of finding the best home insurance in New Hampshire.
+The homeownership rate in New Hampshire averages 75%, which means that many residents may be looking for the best homeowners insurance in the state.
+Fortunately, New Hampshire home insurance rates are some of the lowest in the country, with an average annual premium of $724 for $250K in dwelling coverage, according to Bankrate’s 2022 study of quoted annual premiums.
+Our team of insurance editors conducted research that may help you find the best home insurance company for your needs.

 Best home insurance companies in New Hampshire